-Harry attends his first lesson with Dumbledore, who explains that they will be delving into Voldemort’s past and takes Harry into the Pensieve.
+Harry attends his first lesson with Albus Dumbledore, who explains that they will be delving into Lord Voldemort’s past via the Pensieve.
 In Bob Ogden’s memory, they go to Marvolo Gaunt’s house to see about his son, Morfin, who has broken wizarding law by attacking a muggle; there they see a mean, impoverished, racist Marvolo abusing his daughter Merope, who is watching muggle Tom Riddle.
-Dumbledore explains that Merope later used a love potion on Tom.
-Merope and Tom marry, but when Merope stops giving him the love potion, he leaves her, despite the fact that she is pregnant.
+Dumbledore explains that Merope later used a love potion on Tom; Merope and Tom married, but when Merope stopped giving him the love potion, he left her – despite the fact that she was pregnant.

 Calendar and Dates

 The entire chapter takes place on Saturday of the first week of classes, which for reasons described in HBP8 we know began on Sunday, 1 September.
 Therefore, it must be 7 September, though of course the memory Harry and Dumbledore visit in the Pensieve takes place many decades earlier.